Drainage Services Department

 Aerial Photo of Siu Ho Wan Sewage Treatment Works

 In order to promote sustainable development in Hong Kong, as well as to combat climate change, Drainage Services Department has actively adopted renewable energy and energy saving elements in our new and existing facilities.
-The Solar Farm at SHWSTW was commissioned at the end of 2016.
-It comprises over 4,200 units of polycrystalline photovoltaic (PV) panels which can generate as much as 1.1 million kilowatt-hours of electricity annually, making it currently the largest PV system among the Hong Kong Special Administrative Region Government facilities.
+The Solar Farm at SHWSTW was commissioned since 2016.
+It comprises around 5,000 units of photovoltaic (PV) panels which can generate as much as 1.2 million kilowatt-hours of electricity annually, making it currently the largest PV system among the Hong Kong Special Administrative Region Government facilities.

 Siu Ho Wan Sewage Treatment Works (360° View)